likhithakolla/likhithakolla.github.io/_pages/publications.md

 ## In Progress
 - **Kolla, L.**, … Parikh, RB.
 Extent and Impact of Performance Drift in a Nationally Deployed Population Health Risk Algorithm in the Veterans Health Administration.
 In Review
-- Parikh, RB.*, **Kolla, L.**,* …Emanuel, EJ.
+- Parikh, RB.+, **Kolla, L.**,+ …Emanuel, EJ.
 Human-AI Teaming to Improve Accuracy and Efficiency of Eligibility Criteria Prescreening for Oncology Trials: A Randomized Controlled Trial.
-In Review *co-first authorship
+In Review +co-first authorship